ros2/ros2_documentation/source/Tutorials/Intermediate/Writing-An-Async-Node-With-Asyncio-Python.rst

 The basic ``Trigger`` server above uses ``await clock.sleep(2.0)`` as an example for async work.
 Two more substantial use cases are shown below — both are straightforward modifications to ``async_service.py``.

-Because the package was built with ``--symlink-install``, edits to the Python file take effect without rebuilding — stop the running service with ``Ctrl+C`` and start it again to pick up the changes.
+Because the package was built with ``--symlink-install``, edits to the Python file take effect without rebuilding — stop the running service with :kbd:`Ctrl-C` and start it again to pick up the changes.

 Executing a blocking function from a callback
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^